Permutation Weighting: Experiments

-Our first simulation study follows the design of \citep{kang2007demystifying}.
+Our first simulation study follows the design of \citet{kang2007demystifying}.
 In this simulation, four independent, standard normal covariates are drawn.
 A linear combination of them is taken to form the outcome and treatment process (the latter passed through an inverse-logistic function).
 Two versions of this standard simulation are analyzed.
-One in which the four covariates are observed directly (results reported in appendix~\ref{app:ks-binary-linear}), and one in which only four non-linear and interactive functions of them are observed.
-For full details of the data generating process, see appendix \ref{app:kangschafer}.
+One in which the four covariates are observed directly, and one in which only four non-linear and interactive functions of them are observed.
+The data is simulated according to the following:

+Under the non-linear "misspecification", the covariates are not observed directly, but instead only the following transformations: